paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-12-21-naming_things.md

 tags:
 - source:24_ways
 ---
+{% render 'figure'
-{% render 'quote' with 'There are only two hard things in computer science: cache invalidation and naming things.'
+  content: '> There are only two hard things in computer science: cache invalidation and naming things.'
   caption: 'Phil Karlton'
 %}